OctoBanon-Main/rustyfuck/README.md

 ```
 This will output the current version of the interpreter.

+## See also
+[Braingear](https://github.com/honakac/braingear) - Brainfuck interpreter and compiler written in C by honakac

 ## License
 This project is licensed under the Unlicense.
 Do whatever the fuck you want with it.